mopsy14/QuarryCraft-Minecraft-Spigot-Plugin-Updated/README.md

 Diamond Blocks - Increases the number of blocks mined at a time by 1 for every diamond block.
 Max is 36 diamond blocks.

-Gold Blocks - Increases the efficiency of the quarry.
-Max is about 99% efficiency at 100 gold blocks.
+Netherite Blocks - Increases the fuel usage of the quarry.
+Max is about 0,3% at 16 netherite blocks.

 Nether Star - Place a single nether star in a chest above the redstone to enable dirt block replacements for mined blocks in the ender mining mode.